 Kelp has been an essential component of East Asian diets for centuries.
 In fact, this diet introduced kelp into different regions across the world.
-The health benefits of kelp are wide-ranging – it can help reduce blood pressure, fight iodine deficiency, and may even be an effective treatment for hepatitis C and certain types of cancer.
+The potential health benefits of kelp are wide-ranging – it can fight iodine deficiency, help with diabetes, and prevent blood clots.
 Read on to find out more.

 What Is Kelp?

 Kelp, or brown algae, is found on the coasts of Korea and Japan.
 Kelp can have many therapeutic and nutritional benefits, as it is a rich source of iodine, minerals, antioxidants, fiber, proteins, and healthy carbohydrates.
-Kelp also reduces inflammation, fights diabetes, and protects the heart and brain [R].
+Kelp may also improve diabetes, reduce blood clots, and even help fight hepatitis C and breast cancer .

-Depending on the type of kelp or seaweed, the nutrient profile can vary greatly [R].
+Depending on the type of kelp or seaweed, the nutrient profile can vary greatly .

 Laminarin is a specific type of kelp in the brown algae family rich in nutrients (iodine, potassium, magnesium, calcium, and iron).
-It also blocks tumor growth and spreading [R].
+Its compounds may also block tumor growth and spreading .

 Kelp is also an excellent source of vanadium, used in clinical studies to lower glucose levels in individuals suffering from diabetes type 1 and 2.
-Fucoxanthin, a pigment found in brown seaweed, also boosts weight loss [R, R, R, R, R].
+Fucoxanthin, a pigment found in brown seaweed, may also boost weight loss [8, 9, 10, 11, 12].

 Mechanism of Action

 The high iodine content in kelp supports the production of thyroid hormones T3 and T4.
 If iodine deficiency is severe and prolonged, the thyroid gland enlarges and forms a goiter.
-This can also lead to a lack of thyroid hormones (hypothyroidism) [R, R].
+This can also lead to a lack of thyroid hormones (hypothyroidism) [13, 2].

-Nutrients from seaweed carry important health benefits.
+Nutrients from seaweed carry potential health benefits.
 Dietary fiber, peptides, lipids, and minerals protect the heart.
-Sea algae reduce markers of heart disease, protects the cells (reducing oxidative stress), reduces inflammation in blood vessels, reduces high blood pressure, and decreases blood clotting [R].
+They may help reduce markers of heart disease, protect the cells (reducing oxidative stress), reduce inflammation in blood vessels, reduces high blood pressure, and decrease blood clotting .

 Health Benefits of Kelp